 Albany.
 Amsterdam.
 Atlanta.
 Austin.
-Boston.
+Berlin.¬ Boston.
 Charlotte.
 Chicago.
 Dallas.
 Delaware.
 Denver.
 Fort Lauderdale.
-Germany.¬ Houston.
-Las Vegas.
-London.\ Long Island.
+Houston.
+Kingdom of Saudi Arabia. " Las Vegas.
+London.
+Long Island.
 Los Angeles.
 Mexico City.+ Miami.
-Milan.\ Minneapolis.
+Milan. " Minneapolis.
 New Jersey.
 New York.
 Northern Virginia.
 Orange County.
 Orlando.
 Philadelphia.
 Phoenix.
 Portland.
 Sacramento.
 Salt Lake City.
+San Diego.
 San Francisco.
 Seoul.∞ Shanghai.
 Silicon Valley.
-Tallahassee.
+Singapore. ■ Tallahassee.
 Tampa.
-Tel Aviv.^ Tokyo.\ Warsaw.~ Washington, D.C..
+Tel Aviv. ↑ Tokyo.
+TM United Arab Emirates. < Warsaw. ~ Washington, D.C..
 West Palm Beach.
 Westchester County.

 This Greenberg Traurig Alert is issued for informational purposes only and is not intended to be construed or used as general legal advice nor as a solicitation of any type.
 Please contact the author(s) or your Greenberg Traurig contact if you have questions regarding the currency of this information.
 The hiring of a lawyer is an important decision.
 Before you decide, ask for written information about the lawyer's legal qualifications and experience.
-Greenberg Traurig is a service mark and trade name of Greenberg Traurig, LLP and Greenberg Traurig, P.A. ¬Greenberg Traurig's Berlin office is operated by Greenberg Traurig Germany, an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, S.C., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, S.C., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, S.C., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
-"Operates as a separate UK registered legal entity. +Greenberg Traurig's Mexico City office is operated by Greenberg Traurig, LLP.
-"Operates as a separate UK registered legal entity. +Greenberg Traurig's Mexico City office is operated by Greenberg Traurig, LLP.
-"Greenberg Traurig's Mexico City office is operated by Greenberg Traurig, LLP. and Greenberg Traurig, P.A., Florida, USA. "aGreenberg Traurig's Traurig Consultant Office.
-"Greenberg Traurig's Tel Aviv office is a branch of Greenberg Traurig's Tel Aviv office is a branch of Greenberg Traurig's Mexico Greenberg Traurig, P.A., and Greenberg Traurig, CLP.
-"Greenberg Traurig's Warsaw office is operated by GREENBERG TRAURIG Nowakowska-Zimoch Wysokiński sp.k., an affiliate of Greenberg Traurig.
-P.A. and Greenberg Traurig, P.A. and Greenberg Traurig's Warsaw office is operated by GREENBERG TRAURIG Nowakowska-Zimoch Wysokiński sp.k. are also shareholders in Greenberg Traurig, P.A.
-Images in this advertisement do not depict Greenber
+Greenberg Traurig is a service mark and trade name of Greenberg Traurig, LLP and Greenberg Traurig, P.A. ¬Greenberg Traurig's Berlin office is operated by Greenberg Traurig Germany, an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
+"Khalid Al-Thebity Law Firm in affiliation with Greenberg Traurig, P.A. is applying to register a joint venture in Saudi Arabia.
+Operates as a separate UK registered legal entity. +Greenberg Traurig's Mexico City office is operated by Greenberg Traurig, S.C., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
+"Greenberg Traurig's Milan office is operated by Greenberg Traurig Santa Maria, an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP. ∞Operates as Greenberg Traurig LLP Foreign Legal Consultant Office. [□]Greenberg Traurig's Singapore office is operated by Greenberg Traurig Singapore LLP which is licensed as a foreign law practice in Singapore.
+AGreenberg Traurig's Tel Aviv office is a branch of Greenberg Traurig, P.A., Florida, USA. ¤Greenberg Traurig's Tokyo Office is operated by GT Tokyo Horitsu Jimusho and Greenberg Traurig Gaikokuhojimubengoshi Jimusho, affiliates of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
+"Greenberg Traurig's United Arab Emirates office is operated by Greenberg Traurig Limited. ~Greenberg Traurig's Warsaw office is operated by GREENBERG TRAURIG Nowakowska-Zimoch Wysokiński sp.k., an affiliate of Greenberg Traurig, P.A. and Greenberg Traurig, LLP.
+Certain partners in GREENBERG TRAURIG Nowakowska-Zimoch Wysokiński sp.k. are also shareholders in Greenberg Traurig, P.A.
+Images in this advertisement do not depict Greenberg Traurig attorneys, clients, staff or facilities.
+No aspect of this advertisement has been approved by the Supreme Court of New Jersey. ©2023 Greenberg Traurig, LLP.
+All rights reserved.